Diana Palmer (The Phantom)

 Diana Palmer is a character in the American comic strip The Phantom.
-She is the wife of Kit Walker, the titular hero.
+She is married to Kit Walker, the titular hero.
 The couple have two children together, Kit and Heloise.
 Most recently, Diana has been working in the UN's Bangalla office.

+Publication history

 Family

-Diana was born into a wealthy family, to mother Lily Palmer and father Henry Zapman.
-Zapman's fate is unknown, but he is presumed to have died while Diana was still young, leaving Lily Palmer to raise her only child with the help of her brother, Dave Palmer.
+Diana was born into a wealthy family, to her parents, Lily Palmer and Henry Zapman.
+Zapman's fate is unknown, but he is presumed to have died well Diana was still young, leaving Lily Palmer to raise her only child with the help of her brother, Dave Palmer.
 She has three cousins, Don, Lisa and Ann Palmer, but no siblings.

 Meeting Kit Walker

 Diana first met Kit Walker in Clarksville, United States, when they were both children.
 Kit, having recently arrived to live in the United States together with his faithful friend Guran of the Bandar tribe, had run away from his aunt and uncle, Sid and Bessie, due to strong homesickness.
 Diana, only eight years old at the time, convinced the ten-year-old Kit to stay together with his aunt and uncle.

-Some time later, Kit rescued Diana from a panther, which had recently escaped from the local Zoo, and was now running freely around in Clarksville.
+Sometime later, Kit rescued Diana from a panther, which had recently escaped from the local Zoo, and was now running freely around in Clarksville.
 Kit, with his years of jungle training, shot the animal dead with a bow and arrows he had taken from his sports-teacher.

 After the dramatic events with the panther, the two did not see each other for years, before they were unexpectedly reunited at a Christmas party several years later, both around the age of eighteen to twenty.
 Kit was already a celebrated sportsman in almost every field, and Diana had broken records for her diving.

 Kit and Diana fell in love with each other that Christmas holiday, the relationship going as far as Kit considering proposing to her.

 However, his plans were interrupted by Guran, who came back to the United States from Bangalla to tell Kit that his father was dying after being stabbed in the back by Rama Singh, leaving Kit with no other choice than leaving Diana and travelling back to his homeland to take over the mantle of the Phantom.

 Marriage

 Kit proposed to Diana in the Sunday strip of October 30, 1977, and she immediately accepted at that time.
 Kit and Diana married later in 1977.
-The wedding took place in the legendary Skull Cave.
+The wedding took place in Skull Cave.
 President of Bangalla Lamanda Luaga and President of Ivory-Lana Goranda were both present at the wedding, and so were Mandrake the Magician, Lothar and Diana's mother and uncle, Lily and Dave Palmer.